arunkumar461/emoji-progress-bar/README.md

 ## Customizing the Progress Bar

 - Open `Settings / Preferences → Appearance & Behavior → Emoji Progress Bar`.
-- Enter an emoji sequence (separate multiple emoji with spaces for cycling).
+- Enter an emoji sequence (separate multiple emoji with spaces for cycling), or tick “Use custom image indicator” and browse to a PNG/SVG/GIF.
-- Choose a fallback character for the track and adjust indeterminate animation speed.
+- Tune the track/progress/border colours, choose a fallback character for the track, and adjust indeterminate animation speed.
 - Apply the changes; active progress indicators update immediately.

 ## Notes